 In dyshidrotic eczema:

-- fluid-filled blisters form on your fingers, toes, palms, and soles of your feet
+- Fluid-filled blisters form on your fingers, toes, palms, and the soles of your feet.

-- the skin can scale, crack, and flake
+- Your skin can scale, crack, and flake.

 Dyshidrotic eczema can be caused by:

 - exposure to substances, such as nickel, cobalt, or chromium salt

 Seborrheic dermatitis causes scaly, oily patches of skin that produce dandruff-like flakes.
 These patches often appear where there are more sebaceous (oil-producing) glands on the body.
 This includes the hairline, scalp, upper back, nose, and groin.

 If this type of dermatitis develops in infants, it is commonly called cradle cap, and it does not reappear later.
 In teens and adults, however, seborrheic dermatitis will most likely be an ongoing skin issue.